abouolia/sticky-sidebar/README.md

 </div>
 ````

-Note that inner sidebar wrapper ``.sidebar__innner`` is optional but highly recommended, if you don't write it yourself, the script will create one for you. but this may cause many problems.
+Note that inner sidebar wrapper ``.sidebar__innner`` is optional but highly recommended, if you don't write it yourself, the script will create one for you under class name ``inner-wrapper-sticky``. but this may cause many problems.

 For the above example, you can use the following JavaScript: